La Guarimba International Film Festival: Ninth edition

-The ninth edition of the festival took place from 7 to 12 of August, 2021.
-1,174 short films participated in the selection, with 172 films in competition from 56 countries (5 African countries, 13 Asian, 28 European, 9 American, 1 Oceanic), in the usual five categories: fiction, animation, documentary, experimental, Children's Films.
+The ninth edition of the festival took place 7–12 August 2021.
+1,174 short films participated in the selection, with 172 films in competition from 56 countries (5 African countries, 13 Asian, 28 European, 9 American, 1 Oceanic), in the usual five categories: fiction, animation, documentary, experimental, and Children's Films.

-The ninth edition received the Medal of Representation of the President of the Republic Sergio Mattarella, the High Patronage of the European Parliament, the Patronage of the Council of Ministers and the Award of Representation of the Chamber of Deputies; and was realized thanks to the support of the Ministry of Culture and the Embassy of the United States in Italy, in collaboration with the European Commission, the Embassy of the Kingdom of the Netherlands, the Austrian Cultural Forum, the Embassy of the Federal Republic of Germany in Italy, the Embassy of Switzerland for Italy, Malta and San Marino, the Embassy of Lithuania in Italy, the Embassy of Ireland in Italy, the Embassy of Norway, the Embassy of Australia, the Embassy of Canada, the Flemish State of the Arts, and the Polish Institute in Rome.
+The ninth edition received the Medal of Representation from the Italian president, Sergio Mattarella, the High Patronage of the European Parliament, the Patronage of the Council of Ministers and the Award of Representation of the Chamber of Deputies.
+It was sponsored by the Italian Ministry of Culture, the European Commission, the Austrian Cultural Forum, Malta, San Marino, the Flemish State of the Arts, the Polish Institute in Rome, and the embassies in Italy of the United States, the Netherlands, Germany, Switzerland, Lithuania, Ireland, Norway, Australia, and Canada.

 Due to the collapse of a rocky ridge in the historic center of Amantea which made the Parco La Grotta unusable, the festival was held at an abandoned parking lot which was cleaned and cleared as part of a larger urban renewal project.
-Also, two murals by street artists Sara Fratini and Cesáh were created.
+Two murals by street artists Sara Fratini and Cesáh were created.

 Tenth edition

-The tenth edition of the festival took place from 7 to 12 August 2022.
+The tenth edition of the festival took place 7–12 August 2022.

-This edition received the same rewards as the previous years.

-On the tenth anniversary of the festival, 163 short films were screened, from 54 countries all across the globe.

-There were 5 categories: Fiction, Animation, Documentary, Videoclip, and Insomnia – Experimental Films.
-Like every year, La Grotta dei Piccoli also presented a selection of a hundred short films for children and young people.
+163 short films were screened, from 54 countries.
+There were 5 main categories: fiction, animation, documentary, music video, and insomnia (experimental films), as well as a selection of a hundred short films for children and young people.
+The special program Dance Films! was a category curated by Francheska Rodriguez, who introduced the selection by celebrating the fusion between dance and cinema and recognizing its artistic and narrative richness.

-In celebration of its 10th anniversary, the festival also presented 4 special programs: Indigenous Films, dedicated to 5 indigenous cultures from 5 continents; A Screen for Glas Animation which screened short films from this Californian festival, partner of La Guarimba; Sláva Ukrayíni!, a screening of Ukrainian movies in support of the directors affected by the conflict, and Taiwan Focus which celebrated the Taiwanese independent cinema and hosted the Ambassador of Taiwan, Andrea Sing-Ying Lee, at the Holy See.
+In celebration of its 10th anniversary, it also presented 4 special programs: Indigenous Films, dedicated to 5 Indigenous cultures from 5 continents; a screen for short films from California's GLAS Animation Festival, a partner of La Guarimba; Sláva Ukrayíni!, a screening of Ukrainian movies in support of the directors affected by the Russo-Ukrainian war; and Taiwan Focus which celebrated the Taiwanese independent cinema and hosted the Ambassador of Taiwan, Andrea Sing-Ying Lee, at the Holy See.